Post Last Updated: 28/10/2020

 Having small business events will benefit us all in the recovery phase.
-Boost IT will be at the Brisbane expo, as well as the expos in Gold Coast, Redlands Coast and Morton Bay.
-Hope to see you there!
+Boost IT will be at the Brisbane expo, as well as the expos in Redlands Coast and Moreton Bay.
+Come say hi!

 We’re taking you along on our journey to the Small Business Expo in Brisbane.